 Chase Sapphire Preferred – 2X points on dining and travel, 1X on everything else

 Chase Sapphire Reserve – 3X points on dining and travel (after earning your $300 travel credit), 1X on everything else

 Chase Ink Business Preferred – 3X points on the first $150,000 spent in Travel, Shipping purchases, Internet, cable and phone services, advertising purchases on social media and search engine optimization, 1X points on everything else

 Chase Ink Plus Business – 5X points on the first $50,000 spent in Office supply stores, Phone, internet and cable TV services, 2X points on the first $50,000 spent in Gas stations, Hotel accommodations when purchased directly with the hotel, and 1X points on everything else

 Chase Ink Business Cash Card – 5X points on the first $25,000 spent at office supply stores, internet, cable and phone service, 2X points on first $25,000 spent at gas stations and restaurants, and 1X points on everything else

 What are the active Chase Ultimate Rewards Sign-Up Bonus Promotions?

-The Chase UR program has some of the richest and most generous sign-up bonus point promotions for new account.
+The Chase UR program has some of the richest and most generous sign-up bonus point promotions for a new account.
 You can often see tens of thousands of points (upwards of 100,000 Chase Ultimate Rewards points), with very reasonable annual fees (especially given the rich bonus).
 For example, the Chase Sapphire Preferred card will give you 60,000 Chase UR points and its annual fee is just $95.

 Chase Freedom – $150 cash after $500 on purchases in the first 3 months